Doocey/tyne-time/src/content/posts/2013-06-01-are-we-being-a-bit-harsh-on-alan-pardew.md

 ---
 title: Are we being a bit harsh on Alan Pardew?
-description: 'Constant excuses and backward tactics are annoying to put up with in any sport, but at Newcastle United, we had to get used to under Alan Pardew.'
+description: "Constant excuses and backward tactics are annoying to put up with in any sport, but at Newcastle United, we had to get used to under Alan Pardew."
 author: Kevin Doocey
 type: post
 date: 2013-06-01T17:22:04+00:00